-Bi-directional communication between residents, community organizations, industry and regulators is beneficial and should be encouraged.
+Bi-directional communication between residents, community organizations, industry and regulators is beneficial and should be

+Air quality monitoring should be communicated effectively to residents and residents' knowledge and concerns should reach decision makers. encouraged.
 Air quality monitoring data should be communicated effectively to residents and residents' knowledge and concerns should reach decisionmakers.
-Individuals living near air pollution sources may better understand local environmental conditions than agency officials and can offer critical perspectives, experiences and knowledge not necessarily represented not necessarily represented by the government or industry.
+Individuals living near air pollution sources may better understand local environmental conditions than agency officials and can offer critical perspectives, experiences and knowledge not necessarily represented by the government or industry.
 Communication can be facilitated by face-to-face meetings, social media, websites, and hotlines.
 For example, the Detroit-based Zero Waste Detroit organization encourages residents living near the Detroit Resource Recovery incinerator to call MDEQ's hotline and use emails to help target enforcement actions.25

 Over the 2015-2016 period, MDEQ interacted with members of the 48217 ZIP Code area, which resulted in the installation of air quality monitoring site at the New Mount Herman Church in Southwest Detroit (shown earlier in Figure 2).
 This action is commendable.
 Still, MDEQ needs to develop, vet and implement an effective process that provides effective and regular public engagement and bi-directional communication during the design, siting, and data reporting phases related to such activities.
+The process should respond to community concerns, as well as the monitoring gaps discussed next.